 Booz Allen was founded on the notion that we could help companies succeed by bringing them expert, candid advice and an outside perspective on their business.
 The analysis and perspective generated by that talent can be found in the case studies and thought leadership produced by our people.

-I lead our Digital Solutions business.
+In the past I led our Digital Solutions business.
+Today I am leading an effort to modernize Booz Allen’s management systems to handle the complexity of our business.
 But on large-scale technology projects, it’s not just about the technology—it’s about everything else, from user education to change management.
-Over the years, I’ve learned what it takes to build, manage, and implement these efforts.
+Throughout the years, I’ve learned what it takes to build, manage, and implement these efforts.

 One secret to my success?
 I have high standards for myself and my team.
 The best advice I ever got was that in business, there’s no such thing as a draft.
 Everything you do is a reflection of who you are.

-Previously, Gary lead the firm’s 8,000-plus-person organization providing technology consulting and systems solutions to clients across the federal government and in commercial markets—specifically financial services, health and energy.
-The technology team provided capabilities and service offerings via the deployment of three Centers of Excellence (COEs) representing systems development, cyber technologies and strategy technology and innovation.
+Previously, Gary led Booz Allen’s technology capability, an 8,000+ person organization providing technology consulting and systems solutions to clients across the federal government and in commercial markets—specifically financial services, health and energy.
+Employees delivered capabilities and service offerings via the deployment of three centers of excellence representing systems development, cyber technologies, and strategy technology and innovation.

-He holds a M.S. in public management and policy from Carnegie Mellon University and a B.A. with high honors in economics from Clark University.
+Gary holds an M.S. in public management and policy from Carnegie Mellon University and a B.A. with high honors in economics from Clark University.
 Upon completing his graduate studies, he was awarded a Presidential Management Internship in Washington, D.C.